mcimolini/Take-Home-Exercises/Exercise4/ReadMe.md

 - This query page will have Drop Down List filter showing the job description and start date.
 Use the following text display format:  Bedroom (May 23, 2025) - Contact  where Contact is the Client Contact.
 - Search button will execute an event handler to retrieve the Supply data using the search Job ID value.
 - Clear button will execute an event handler to reset the page to its opening state.
-- Demonstrate paging by limiting your display to 10 lines at a time.
+- Demonstrate table scrolling by limiting your display height to ~10 lines at a time.
 - Display a message if no supplies have been found for the selected job.

-*Reminder: Add the NuGet package Blazor.Bootstrap to your web application project.*

 ### Samples